 sudo apt install default-jdk

 Step 3.
 Installing Apache Tomcat on Debian 10.

-For best practice, Tomcat should never be run as privileged user (root).
-We recommend you to create a separate system user which will run the Tomcat server.
+For best practice, Tomcat should never be run as a privileged user (root).
+We recommend you create a separate system user which will run the Tomcat server.
 Therefore, issue the following command:

 sudo useradd -m -U -d /opt/tomcat -s /bin/false tomcat

 The first thing to do is to go to Apache Tomcat’s download page and download the latest stable version of Apache Tomcat, At the moment of writing this article it is version 9.0.27:

 cd /tmp wget https://www-eu.apache.org/dist/tomcat/tomcat-9/v9.0.27/bin/apache-tomcat-9.0.27.tar.gz tar -xf apache-tomcat-9.0.27.tar.gz sudo mv apache-tomcat-9.0.27 /opt/tomcat/

 sudo chown -R tomcat: /opt/tomcat